RAF Angle: RAF Fighter Command

 The airfield opened on the 1 June 1941, designed as a fighter airfield for convoy escort and air patrols.
 It was initially used by No. 32 Sqn flying Hawker Hurricane Mk.I aircraft, arriving from RAF Pembrey and then relocating in the November to RAF Manston.
 They were replaced by No. 615 Sqn, moving in the opposite direction from Manston in the same month, which operated Hawker Hurricane Mk.IIc aircraft.
 On the 1 December 1941, RAF Angle was designated as a forward base under No. 10 Group RAF, Fairwood Common Fighter Command Sector, taking on the responsibility of the air defence for the whole of South and West Wales and the protection of convoys in the Bristol and St George's Channels.

 The airfield on the peninsula was a windswept site.
 The landing area sloped down to the cliff edge of the mouth of the Bristol Channel.
 Strong gales caused damage to the aircraft servicing hangars; large earth banks were built up to provide some shelter to the aircraft and protect the servicing crews, however, in depth engineering inspections were done at either RAF Fairwood Common or RAF Carew Cheriton.

 No. 615 Sqn left for RAF Fairwood Common in January 1942.
-Several Squadrons followed: No. 312 (Czech) Sqn equipped with the Supermarine Spitfire Vb aircraft replaced 615 Sqn and operated out of RAF Angle until April.
+Several Squadrons followed: No. 312 (Czechoslovak) Sqn equipped with the Supermarine Spitfire Vb aircraft replaced 615 Sqn and operated out of RAF Angle until April.
 Next to be stationed here was No. 263 Sqn which used the twin-engine Westland Whirlwind I aircraft.
 263 Sqn remained until August 1942, when it departed for RAF Colerne.
 Next came No. 152 Sqn, equipped with Supermarine Spitfire, but left in September.
 Then from November to January 1943 No. 421 Sqn RCAF occupied the base, operating Supermarine Spitfire Vb.
 January and February 1943 saw the fighter cover provided by No. 412 Sqn RCAF also flying Supermarine Spitfire Vb.

 The next use of the air station saw a detachment of Armstrong Whitworth Whitley aircraft and Airspeed Horsa military gliders stationed at RAF Angle in April 1943, for exercises with the 9th (Eastern and Home Counties) Parachute Battalion.